-This Report includes the following financial measures that have been prepared other than in accordance with generally accepted accounting principles in the United States ("non-GAAP financial measures"): tangible common equity, tangible book value per share of common stock, tangible book value per share of common stock plus after-tax unrealized available for sale investment (gains) losses, tangible common equity to tangible assets, tangible assets, tangible common equity to tangible assets plus after-tax unrealized available for sale investment (gains) losses, the allowance for loan losses plus fair value purchase accounting marks to non-PPP loans, and the efficiency ratio excluding Tri-Net losses, operational losses, and executive incentive reversal.
+This Report includes the following financial measures that have been prepared other than in accordance with generally accepted accounting principles in the United States ("non-GAAP financial measures"): tangible common equity, tangible book value per share of common stock, tangible book value per share of common stock plus after-tax unrealized available for sale investment (gains) losses, tangible common equity to tangible assets, tangible common equity to tangible assets plus after-tax unrealized available for sale investment (gains) losses, tangible for sale investment (gains) losses, tangible common equity to tangible assets, tangible common equity to tangible assets plus after-tax unrealized available for sale investment (gains) losses, the allowance for loan losses plus fair value purchase accounting marks to non-PPP loans, and the efficiency ratio excluding Tri-Net losses, operational losses, and executive incentive reversal.
 The Company believes that these non-GAAP financial measures (i) provide useful information to management and investors that is supplementary to its financial condition, results of operations and cash flows computed in accordance with GAAP, (ii) enable a more complete understanding of factors and trends affecting the Company's business, and (iii) allow investors to evaluate the Company's performance in a manner similar to management, the financial services industry, bank stock analysts and bank regulators; however, the Company acknowledges that its non-GAAP financial measures have a number of limitations.
 As such, you should not view these disclosures as a substitute for results determined in accordance with GAAP, and they are not necessarily comparable to non-GAAP financial measures that other companies use.